 By pooling the combined expertise and resources of 4 leading educational institutions in Brussels – the Belgian Royal Military Academy, the Institute for European Studies (IES) and the University of Kent, as well as the Global Governance Institute (GGI), students are taught by prominent specialists in the field of civilian and military security issues, in both theory and practice.

-Conflict and crisis management from a NATO and EU perspective
+Conflict and crisis management from a NATO, UN and EU perspective

-The courses emphasise theoretical and practical analysis of the comprehensive, civil-military nature of contemporary conflict and crisis management from a NATO and EU perspective.
-They also examine the history, institutional procedures and policies of, and interrelations between, these two organisations, as well as their interaction with a wide range of civilian and military partners.
+The courses emphasizes theoretical and practical analysis of the comprehensive, civil-military nature of contemporary conflict and crisis management from a NATO, UN and EU perspective.
+They also examine the history, institutional procedures and policies of, and interrelations between, these three organisations, as well as their interaction with a wide range of civilian and military partners.
 The programme also sheds light on the complex roots and causes of contemporary conflicts in Europe’s periphery and beyond.

 Hence, at the end of the semester, students will have acquired an extensive knowledge of the institutional, theoretical and practical dimensions of contemporary issues and of the core actors in the field of European peace and security.